 Sri-Lanka is blessed with two monsoons, which allows for great kiting conditions nine months a year.
 This is mother nature's gift to the island, making it one of Asia’s top kiting destinations.
-This gift of mother nature also influences the wind system in Sri-Lanka, so that Kalpitiya boasts more than a handful of kitesurfing spots.
-At the end of this page you can find a map with our favorite spots in the area.
+This gift of mother nature also influences the wind system in Sri-Lanka.
+Kalpitiya peninsula boasts more than a handful of kitesurfing spots.
+At the end of this page you can find a map with our favourite spots in the area.

-Many who have been to the peninsula would say that it is THE "sweet secret" of the world's kiteboarding atlas.
-Kalpitiya can also be named as the wind capital of Asia, and this would not be wrong.
-It is no surprise that the 14 lagoons in combination with kilometers of perfect flat-water, make out backyard a complete kitesurfing paradise for both beginners and advanced riders alike.
-A flight from anywhere in Europe to Colombo international airport, followed by a taxi ride of 140km, brings you straight to idyllic conditions making these lagoons feel like a kitesurfing playground.
+Many who have been to the Kalpitiya peninsula would say that it is THE "sweet secret" of the world's kiteboarding atlas.
+One can without no doubt also say that Kalpitiya to be the wind capital of Asia, and this would not be wrong.
+It is no surprise that the 14 lagoons in combination with kilometres of perfect flat-water, makes out a complete kitesurfing paradise for both beginners and advanced riders alike.
+A flight from anywhere in Europe to Colombo international airport in conjunction with a taxi ride of 144km, brings you straight to idyllic kitesurfing conditions.
+It will make you feel as if you have reached the perfect kiteboarding playground.
 However, there’s fun to be had both on and off the water.
 The nature around Sri Lanka is brimming with historical, cultural and ecological significance.
 In fact, the largest national park in Sri-Lanka is just a boat ride away from Ruuk Village.
-Sri Lanka is surely different to other kitesurfing or windsurfing destinations in the world.
+All this makes Sri Lanka different to other kitesurfing or windsurfing destinations in the world.

-If you do decide to do day trips or short overnight excursions, the team at Ruuk Village can help you with the organization.
-For example, the cultural triangle of Sri Lanka is only 120mins away and the famous Kandy buddhist temple is around 180mins away, along with plenty of other popular destinations in our region.
+If you do decide to one or the other day trips or short overnight excursions, the team at Ruuk Village can help you with the organization.
+For example, the cultural triangle of Sri Lanka is only 120mins away and the famous Kandy Buddhist temple is around 180mins away, along with plenty of other popular destinations in our region.

 There are two dominant wind directions in Sri-Lanka